Home » News » Industry News » Stainless Steel Hex Head Basic Guide

 Manual Threading and Alignment

-First, manually thread the bolt into the threaded hole or through the fitting to the nut.
-This step ensures that there is no cross-threading, a condition where the threads are misaligned.
 If resistance is encountered, do not force the thread in with a tool.
 Instead, remove the bolt and inspect the thread and hole for alignment, burrs, or damage.
-Easily threading several threads manually is crucial for proper thread engagement and effectively prevents damage and costly repairs caused by cross-threading.
+Manually threading a few threads by hand is key for proper engagement.
+It prevents cross-threading damage and costly repairs.

 Install Stainless Steel Hex Head